digital-asset/daml/docs/source/getting-started/full-stack-daml.rst

     ./daml-start.sh

-This compiles the DAML component of the project and starts a DAML *Sandbox* ledger for the app.
+This compiles the DAML component of the project and starts a *Sandbox* ledger for the app.
-The ledger in this case is stored in the Sandbox application memory; it is not a persistent storage but is useful for testing and development.
+The ledger in this case is stored in the Sandbox application memory; it is not persistent but is useful for testing and development.
-We will let the Sandbox continue to run in order to serve requests from the UI, which result in changes to the in-memory ledger.
+We'll leave the Sandbox running to serve requests from the UI, which result in changes to the in-memory ledger.

 In a second terminal, navigate to the ``create-daml-app/ui`` folder and run::

     yarn start

-This runs the UI application connected to the already running Sandbox.
+This starts the UI application connected to the already running Sandbox.
-The command should automatically open a window in your browser at http://localhost:3000.
+The command should automatically open a window in your default browser at http://localhost:3000.
 If it doesn't, just open that link in any web browser.
+You may be asked whether to allow the app to receive network connections, which you should allow.

 At this point you should see the login page for the social network.